 Therefore, VRChat recommends that you have one Skinned Mesh Renderer at maximum, and 3 static mesh renderers at maximum.
 Merging meshes together is very simple in Blender, and is shown in the Meshes video below.

 Finally, ensure that you're not using an excessive amount of triangles.
-The SDK will warn you if you're trying to upload a model that exceeds 70,000 triangles for PC.
+The SDK will warn you if you're trying to upload a model that exceeds 70,000 triangles for PC or 20,000 on Quest.
 It is very rare that you need even this many polygons for details-- look into baking a normal map and simplifying your mesh via decimation or retopology.

 Notably if you are using Cats Blender Plugin, it merges meshes automatically when you "Fix Model".
 If you seperate meshes by Material or by Loose Parts using Cats to assist with decimation or editing, do not forget to merge the meshes again.

 Each additional material slot is also a draw call, which eats more processor time!
 If you have a lot of materials (more than 10), look into Texture Atlasing.
 With Community-created tools, atlasing is exceedingly easy.
 Check out the Materials video for more details.

 As an aside, what is important is the number of material slots on the Renderer components in your avatar.
 If you have the same material in 20 slots, you still technically have 20 "materials".

 This is due to the way that Unity splits meshes into submeshes.
 What really matters for performance is the number of submeshes created, which Unity creates based on Material slots.

 Some shaders can cause excessive time spent rendering on the GPU.
 Try to stick with the Unity Standard shaders, or shaders that you know perform well.
 If you don't know how to tell if a shader is well-optimized, that's fine!
 Here are some examples-- these certainly aren't all the shaders available, but are all well-made and well-optimized with a variety of features.

 - Xiexe's "XSToon" Unity Shaders (MIT) - A collection of PBR 'Toon' shaders for Unity.